ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 6. All players will play their qualifiers in separate rooms. *We suggest players not to broadcast or share their results to avoid seed manipulation*.
 7. Qualifier stage's result will using to seeding and choosen captains.
    - Higher scores lead to a higher chance to be picked during drafting phase.
 Players are eliminated if they do not get picked, or if they get too low of a score during Qualifers.
-8. Some best-performance players will advance to Drafting phase.
+8. Some best-performance players will advance to drafting phase.
-   - The number of players advanced will be determined by how many players required on Drafting phase. (i.e. For 16 teams, each team have 5 players' size, total `16*5=80` players are required on Drafting phase.
-So *about* Top 85 will be advanced to Drafting phase, giving captains some extra choices for last pick.) *This might change depending on the number of incoming registrations.*
+   - The number of players advanced will be determined by how many players required on drafting phase. (i.e. For 16 teams, each team have 5 players' size, total `16*5=80` players are required on drafting phase.
+So *about* Top 85 will be advanced to drafting phase, giving captains some extra choices for last pick.) *This might change depending on the number of incoming registrations.*
    - Disrupting the match by foul play or seed manipulation will result in disqualification, and any such players will be announced before the drafting phase takes place.

 ### Stage instructions